premangshuC/LiFi/README.md

 Version 3
 	## Final Stage of Project ###
 	### Aim is to be able to transfer any kind of data	###
-	-> Implenetation in progress: Use USB cable to transfer data to LED sources on transmission end and receive data from solar cell to receiver end
+	-> USB to LED Data transmision problem solved.
-	### USB to LED Data transmision problem solved.
+	-> Successfully completed Receiver end of the Li-Fi ( modifying cyhex's flashCom) -> Suceessfully completed Hardware setup of the Transceiver - Receiver -> Testing of Data transmission data using light and receiving it ; Successfully

-		Planning of Serial data (Universal) transfer completed.
+	### Sorted the Versions Groupwise into separate folders
-		To implement: Serial data transfer from a host(Computer) to LED and receive the data from LED to some other host.
+	### To modify: Transmission end to send controlled data by blinking of LEDs
-	###
+	### To modify; Hardware setup to display received data in human-readable format